Things I hate in French

 Rules about pronominal verbs

-They're unnecessary complicated.
-In French, there are two kinds of pronominal verbs:
+In French, there are four kinds of pronominal verbs:

 The issue comes in when using composed past tense.